 In this article we'll explore when we might see a Google Home 2 and how much it might cost, as well as our wish list of new features to be added in the second-generation.
-We'll update this article with any new rumours as we hear them, too.

 When is the Google Home 2 release date?